 Common hazardous wastes generated at the Institute include:

-Waste oils and lubricants generated by a variety of operations including motor vehicles, elevators, plant maintenance, etc
+Waste oils and lubricants generated by a variety of operations including motor vehicles, elevators, plant maintenance, lab equipment, etc.

-Unused chemicals and other hazardous substances, such as strong acids & bases, paints, aerosol cans, etc. that are no longer needed or unusable
+Unused chemicals such as laboratory reagents, paints and aerosol cans that are no longer needed or unusable.

-PCBs, batteries, lead paint and other miscellaneous materials including, contaminated rags and wipes, broken mercury-containing lamps (i.e. fluorescent lamps) and thermometers
+PCBs, lead paint, contaminated rags and wipes, and broken mercury-containing lamps (i.e. fluorescent lamps).

 The Environmental Management Program (EMP) is responsible for assisting Institute personnel with hazardous waste management procedures including disposal.
 EMP is available to assist with waste identification and storage issues.